Kimberly Akimbo (musical): Australian Tour (2025)

-Planned Canadian productions
+Canadian productions (2025–2026)

-In March 2025, it was announced that Kimberly Akimbo will have its Canadian premiere at the Segal Centre for Performing Arts, where it will play between November 23 and December 21, 2024.
-The musical will then transfer to Toronto, where it will play at the CAA Theatre between January 14 and February 8, 2026.
-Louise Pitre will star in the title role.
+The first Canadian production at the Segal Centre for Performing Arts, played from November 23 to December 21, 2025.
+The musical then transferred to the CAA Theatre in Toronto between January 14 and February 8, 2026.
+Louise Pitre stars in the title role.

-The Arts Club Theatre Company in Vancouver will present a regional production of Kimberly Akimbo, which will run in April and May 2026.
+The Arts Club Theatre Company in Vancouver presented a production in April and May 2026.